popily/documentation/source/index.html.md

 Popily makes it it easy to embed customer-facing analytics into your application.
 We have client libraries in Python and JavaScript (more coming soon!) that interact with a REST API, so you can connect to your data, ask the API for the information you want, and drop cool interactive visualizations into your application -- all with just a few lines of code.

+# Blindingly Quick Start

+Check out [the intro to our JavaScript API](https://github.com/popily/popily-js).
+Add data, get charts.
+Presto!

-# Quick start
+# Still Pretty Quick Start

-Getting started is easy.
 Just send some data, pick a column to visualize, and embed the results.
+You can embed Popily visualizations in an iFrame, or use our [JavaScript library](https://github.com/popily/popily-js) to build responsive, interactive dashboards in a few lines of code.

 ```python
 from popily_api import Popily